codeschool-projects/CodeBreakerProject/README.md

 [Check out this link] (https://codeschool-projects.github.io/CodeBreakerProject/) to see a working version of this project.
 Feel free to alter and expand on this project to make your own twist on the Code Breaker game once you've completed the steps.

-You'll build a Code Breaker game that you can play and show off to others as an example of your abilities in JavaScript.
+You'll build a Code Breaker game that you can play and show off to others as an example of your abilities and expertise in JavaScript.

 # Setup Instructions